Mirciulica15/proxmox-laboratory/README.md

 cd infra
 ```

+First, make sure that the **remote backend** which will hold the Terraform **state** exists by running the ./create-backend-state.ps1 script.
+This script is written in PowerShell and it will **idempotently** create a storage account container in your Azure subscription for the state.
+Make sure to pass the parameters accordingly.

-Then, set the PROXMOX_VE_USERNAME and PROXMOX_VE_PASSWORD environment variables.
+Then, set the **PROXMOX_VE_USERNAME** and **PROXMOX_VE_PASSWORD** environment variables.

 Using PowerShell: